 Tears were shed, but the overall message was a positive one.

 “It’s bittersweet,” Cheney senior Tyler Pratt said.
 “I was a part of this two years ago.
-It hurt then and it hurts now, but I am so proud to be a member of this team.
+It hurt then and it hurts now, but I am so proud to be a member of this year.
 We just told the younger players to continue the tradition of Blackhawk soccer next year.
 We told them that next year it will be them celebrating, 3-1.”

 Cheney finishes the season with a record of 20-1.